uptake/pkgnet/cran-comments.md

 ## v 0.2.0

 ### Submission on April 30th, 2018
-* Resubmitted to CRAN without test folder or source vigette code.
+* Resubmitted to CRAN without test folder or source vignette code.
 * This was to ensure nothing is written outside of the temp folder during vignette build or package testing.
 * Future versions will handle this issue more directly.